Contempfleury

 Lilac Sprigs – Laura Ashley Fabric UK, 1979/1980

-I’m absolutely in awe at how contemporary this cotton fabric looks today with its beautiful sprigs of what look like different colour lilacs.
-I purchased it off Ebay from a seller claiming its 1979/1980 date but I’m not sure of this date.
-Please contact me if you have any info on this print.
-In the meantime I’m still looking for a Laura Ashley fabric archive that can give me answers.
-In between the stylised sprigs is the repeat motif of a little purple flower and what looks like a rosebud which joins each larger motif together.
+I’m absolutely in awe at how contemporary this cotton fabric looks today with its beautiful sprigs of different colour lilacs.
+I purchased it off eBay from a seller claiming its 1979/1980 date, but I need to find out this date.
+Please get in touch with me if you have any info on this print.
+In the meantime, I’m still looking for a Laura Ashley fabric archive that can give me answers.
+Between the stylised sprigs is the repeat motif of a little purple flower and what looks like a rosebud, which joins each more prominent motif.

-I choose this fabric to team with my wildflower embroidery below because the colours tied in well together and the two styles of flowers just worked, despite been different in design and shade.
-I like the fact they don’t match, but do match at the same time!
-It is so difficult to get this right, I scrolled pages and pages of fabrics.
+I chose this fabric to team with my wildflower embroidery below because the colours tied in well together, and the two styles of flowers just worked despite being different in design and shade.
+I like the fact they don’t match but do match at the same time!
+It is so difficult to get this right; I scrolled through pages and pages of fabrics.

 Laura Ashley artwork in a rose pink frame.